M-Kolacz/basketball-team-selector/docs/templates/ui/high-level-ui-plan-generation.md

 - Server Components where possible (Next.js 15)
 - Client Components only for interactivity
 - No client-side caching strategies
-- Direct API calls using fetch
+- Direct server action calls from Server Components
+- Server action invocations from Client Components with useActionState
 - No optimistic updates

 ## 11. User Flows